 The security of data is very important to Skyline and we are committed to protecting data we collect.
 We maintain comprehensive administrative, technical and physical measures designed to protect your personal data against accidental, unlawful or unauthorized destruction, loss, alteration, access, disclosure or use.
 These measures meet the highest international safety standards and are regularly reviewed regarding their effectiveness and suitability for achieving the intended safety objectives.

 We, Skyline, are committed to upholding the principles of data protection up to date.
-For this reason, we regularly review and update our Privacy Policy.
+For this reason, we regularly review and update our Privacy Notice.
 This is to ensure that it is correctly and clearly displayed on our website, contains appropriate information about your rights and our processing activities (also with regard to technical changes or business development) and is implemented in accordance with applicable law, thus complying with data protection requirements.
-We update this Privacy Policy from time to time when required, in order to take current circumstances into account.
-If we make significant changes to this Privacy Policy, we will notify you after the login into your account and provide you with the updated version of the Privacy Policy.
+We update this Privacy Notice from time to time when required, in order to take current circumstances into account.
+If we make significant changes to this Privacy Notice, we will notify you after the login into your account and provide you with the updated version of the Privacy Notice.
 If it is required by applicable law, Skyline will obtain your express consent to significant changes.
-This Privacy Notice was last updated in October, 2022.